J. Delano Ellis: Controversy, later life

-In 1995, Ellis was fired after briefly serving as a city police chaplain for his comments toward Muslims, stating Islam was "bloody and dangerous" at worst; in 2001, Ellis resigned from a local faith committee over antisemitic controversy.
+In 1995, Ellis was fired after briefly serving as a city police chaplain for his comments toward Muslims, stating Islam was "bloody and dangerous" at worst.
+In 2001, Ellis resigned from a local faith committee over antisemitic controversy.
 As late as the 21st century, Ellis also served as a member of Eureka Lodge No. 52 of the Prince Hall Freemasons.
 He was a grand prior and 33rd degree mason.

-After 30 years of leadership at the Pentecostal Church of Christ in Cleveland, J. Delano Ellis, II abdicated his pastorate in 2019; his wife, Dr. Sabrina Ellis, was appointed the new senior pastor.
+After 30 years of leadership at the Pentecostal Church of Christ in Cleveland, Ellis abdicated his pastorate in 2019, and his wife, Dr. Sabrina Ellis, was appointed the new senior pastor.

 On September 19, 2020, Ellis died, according to an announcement from his wife.
-His death almost immediately followed a street being named in his honor.
+Before he died, a street was named in his honor.
 The Potter's House Church founder Thomas Dexter Jakes preached at his funeral.
 Following his death, Bishop Woodson of the PCC's Mid-South Episcopal Diocese was elected as new presiding prelate for the Pentecostal Churches of Christ.
-The majority of the executive and advisory boards of the Joint College of Bishops also resigned.
-After resignation, the remainder of the college of bishops temporarily became the J.D.
-Ellis Training Academy, before restoring the Joint College of Bishops.